Answered By: Francine May

 3. Building your own OpenAthens Permalinks

-1. Permalink to LibrarySearch records (simplest approach):
+1. Permalink to LibrarySearch records (simplest and safest approach):

 LibrarySearch permalinking example